denisa/clq/README.md

 ## Execution with Docker

 A small minimal docker image offers a simple no-installation executable.
+This image’s label is the release version, with a secondary label ending in `-slim`, for example: `1.2.3-slim`.

 A single changelog file can be validated with a simple `docker run -i denisa/clq < CHANGELOG.md`.